-This School's Similar Schools Group: 3
+This School's Similar Schools Group: 14

-All schools in this group are New York City elementary level schools.
-The schools in this group are in the higher range of student needs for elementary level schools in this district.
+All schools in this group are elementary level schools in school districts with average student needs in relation to district resource capacity.
+The schools in this group are in the middle range of student needs for elementary level schools in these districts.